sashco-m/sashco-m.github.io/content/posts/Implementing-search-for-hugo/index.md

 </script>
 ```

-Here is the posts list page.
-Also simple, we can see where the search functionality is added. 'default-list' is hidden by our search function and revealed on reset.
+Here is the posts list page. 'default-list' is hidden by our search function and revealed on reset.

 layouts/posts/list.html
 ```HTML